Judicial Review or Judicial Activism? Marbury v. Madison (1803)

 - The First Congress was overwhelmingly made up of the delegates to the Constitutional Convention and state Ratifying Conventions.
 It was the First Congress which passed the law at issue in Marbury v.
 Madison.
 George Washington, president of the Constitutional Convention, signed it into law.
 To what degree, if any, can the actions of the First Congress and President help citizens understand the meaning of the Constitution?
 How else can citizens understand it?

-- Does the power of judicial review necessary lead to judicial supremacy?
+- Does the power of judicial review necessarily lead to judicial supremacy?

 - Throughout American history, some have asserted that states (and not the Supreme Court) are the rightful judges of whether a law is constitutional.
 What would be some advantages and disadvantages of this arrangement?